cysouw/diathesis/text/c13_zumInfinitive.md

 - Die nächste Husten-, Schnupfen- und Erkältungswelle ist im Anrollen.^[~~DWDS~~: Die Zeit, 15.11.2011, Nr.
 46.]
 - Die Kommunistische Partei in Italien war im Erstarken.^[~~DWDS~~: Umerziehung in Westdeutschland.
 Eine Deutsche Weise, 2012-02-24.]

-### *bleiben+am‑In­fi­ni­tiv* Progressive continuative (*Kontinuativprogressiv*) {#sec:zuminfinitive-bleiben-am}
+### *bleiben+am‑In­fi­ni­tiv* Progressive continuative {#sec:zuminfinitive-bleiben-am}

 Parallel to the *sein* progressive there is also a *bleiben* progressive, which combines the progressive aspect with an added continuative aspectual meaning.
+For that reason I propose to call this diathesis ~~Kontinuativprogressiv~~ in German.
 The most frequent collocation is with the verb *leben* 'to live' [@next a], but many other agentive intransitive verbs can also be used in this construction.
 However, this construction appears to be less productive than the *sein* progressive.

 ::: ex
 - Also sind wenigstens die am Leben geblieben.^[~~DWDS~~: Kant, nicht Keller.
 Oder?.
 Not quite like Beethoven, 2009-11-19.]